A Clear Guide to the PMP® Exam Requirements

 - Satisfying the PMI® eligibility requirement to undertake 35 hours of project management training.

-25% Off Virtual PMP® Exam PrepWe’re currently offering 25% off all Live Virtual Classroom Training*.
+Up to 25% Off Virtual PMP® Exam PrepWe’re currently offering up to 25% off Live Virtual Classroom Training*.

 Reserve your place our PMP® Exam Preparation Course and begin working towards your PMP® Certification from home.